Electricity supply charge

 Why is there more than one supply charge on my bill?

 Some households with a controlled load tariff, in addition to their standard tariff, will be charged an extra daily supply charge.
-This is because a controlled load is a separated metered tariff for appliances like hot water systems and pool pumps, which could also demand a daily supply charge.
+This is because a controlled load is a separately metered tariff for appliances like hot water systems and pool pumps, which could also demand a daily supply charge.
 Whether you need to pay this extra supply charge depends on which energy distribution network you happen to live on.
-The good news is that these costs are usually small in comparison to standard supply charges, often just three or four cents per day.
+These costs are usually small in comparison to standard supply charges, often just three or four cents per day.

-Why do I need to pay a supply charge?
+Why do I need to pay a supply charge for electricity?

 The cost of energy distribution (i.e. maintaining the poles and wires) makes up a significant part of your overall power costs, with distributors in each state passing their costs onto the retailers, who then pass them onto their customers.
 You could think of supply charges as the costs incurred by your retailer for supplying energy to your property, especially given that it’s the local distribution company that actually sends someone to read your energy meter (if you don’t have a smart meter) every few months.

-In the example bill above, you can see that the cost of electricity supply is relatively small in comparison to the cost of electricity usage.
+The cost of electricity supply is relatively small in comparison to the cost of electricity usage.
 However, this will not be the same for all households.
-For those with low energy usage, the supply charge will make up a higher proportion of their overall energy costs, while for customers with higher energy usage, the cost of supply will likely make up a lower proportion of overall costs.
+For those with low energy usage, the supply charge may make up a higher proportion of their overall energy costs, while the cost of supply will likely be lower in comparison for customers with higher energy usage.
 As a general rule:

 But of course, it’s wise to pay attention to all costs.